 All Gold jewellery requires some level of care to ensure it is always looking its best.
-Cleaning the item from time to time, using Gold Jewellery Cleaner, rinsing in warm water and then polishing with a Gold Polishing Cloth (both available from Bevilles) will ensure your precious jewellery is clean and free from the skins’ natural oils, and cosmetics and other chemicals that can reduce the lustre of the piece.
+Cleaning the item from time to time, using Gold Jewellery Cleaner, rinsing in warm water and then polishing with a Gold Polishing Cloth (both available from Bevilles) will ensure your precious jewellery is clean and free from skin's oils, cosmetics and other chemicals that can reduce the lustre of the piece.

-Stainless steel is a steel alloy with a minimum of 11.5% chromium content.
+Stainless steel is defined as a steel alloy with a minimum of 11.5% chromium content.
 Stainless steel does not stain, corrode or rust as easily as ordinary steel, but it is not stain-proof.